allenpeng0705/llama_mobile_vector_database/README.md

 ## Overview

-llama_mobile_vd is a collection of cross-platform vector database SDKs built on top of **QuiverDB** - a high-performance, header-only C++20 vector database with SIMD acceleration.
+llama_mobile_vd is a collection of **cross-platform vector database SDKs built on top of QuiverDB** - a high-performance, header-only C++20 vector database with SIMD acceleration.
 It provides embeddable vector database capabilities for mobile and web applications, running natively on Linux, macOS, Windows, iOS, and Android with a consistent API across all SDKs.

+### About the QuiverDB Foundation

+At its core, llama_mobile_vd leverages **QuiverDB** - an ultra-lightweight (header-only), high-performance C++20 vector database optimized for edge and mobile deployment.
+QuiverDB features:
+- Header-only implementation with zero dependencies
+- SIMD acceleration for vector operations
+- GPU (Metal) support for iOS devices
+- Advanced index structures (HNSW)
+- Multi-threaded query execution

+The llama_mobile_vd SDKs wrap QuiverDB's core functionality and provide native language interfaces for various mobile and web platforms.

 ### Why llama_mobile_vd?